-- how advanced the disease was at the time of treatment;
+The treatment of hairy cell leukemia depends on how far advanced the disease is at the time of diagnosis.

-- whether the patient experienced any of the rare, but serious side effects such as kidney failure;
+- Whether the patient experienced any serious side effects such as renal failure

 - Whether the patient experiences particular trauma in response to their cancer diagnosis

 With adequate treatment, a patient’s lifespan may not be significantly reduced.
 The risk of death is highest in the first two years after diagnosis but if a patient stays in remission for more than five years, the outlook is positive and they may even qualify for life insurance.